micmejia/bible-dump/NKJV/Luke/Luke 9.md

 Then He took the five loaves and the two fish, and looking up to heaven, He blessed and broke them, and gave _them_ to the disciples to set before the multitude.

 ###### 17
-So they all ate and were [^a]filled, and twelve baskets of the leftover fragments were taken up by them. ## Peter Confesses Jesus as the Christ
+So they all ate and were filled, and twelve baskets of the leftover fragments were taken up by them. ## Peter Confesses Jesus as the Christ

 ###### 18
 And it happened, as He was alone praying, _that_ His disciples joined Him, and He asked them, saying, "Who do the crowds say that I am?"